jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-and-hydration-with-native-ocaml.md

 ## Goal

-The original goal was to create a web application that used native OCaml on the backend and BuckleScript (now [ReScript](https://reasonml.org/blog/bucklescript-is-rebranding)) to showcase the benefits of shared code and types across different environments.
+The original goal was to create a web application that used native OCaml on the backend and BuckleScript[^1] to showcase the benefits of shared code and types across different environments.

 After working on it for a few days, I started thinking: